 Just in time for Halloween tomorrow!
-I wanted to share with you a few tips for photographing your own brood.
+As an Alberta Family Photographer, I want to share with you a few tips for photographing your own brood.

 We all want photos of our own children and since we are photographers, it’s second nature for us to grab our camera on a whim and snap away capturing all of their little moments.
 Sometimes, this can go really well.
 Sometimes, not so much…

 I can vividly recall a moment I had with Jensen.
 It was February or March of 2014 and it was the first nice day we had in months!
 I had decided that year that I was going to do and COMPLETE a 365…..by March I had exhausted all the little pockets of light in our small home and living in Canada brings harsh, often seemingly endless, winters so as soon as this day arrived, we decided to go for a big walk outside to take advantage of a fresh outlook and warm-ish weather.
 Outside we went for a big walk and of course in tow was my sweet little 4-year-old, Jensen.
 I started taking his photo and began asking him to stand still so I could get the shots I was craving to create.
 At one point he was cold, upset and just starting crying saying, ‘Mom, I don’t want any more photos” and refused to move his face from behind his blanket.
 It was that moment I realized I need to pick and choose and not be selfish when it comes to photographing my kids.
 Realizing more so than ever, that there is a time and a place and if they aren’t up for it, it’s okay.
 Quality time spent with my children is something I make sure to put before anything else.

 I mean….look how stoked he was….lol (side note: my image organization was HORRIBLE back in 2014 and this took me FOREVER to find lol)